-Historically, transport planning, design and implementation has not proactively prioritised active mobility and provisions have largely been reactive in response to high pedestrian and cyclist accident rates, and only if there was sufficient space.
-Active mobility has largely been seen as supplementary to get people to and from public transport facilities.
+Historically, transport planning, design and implementation has not proactively prioritised active mobility and provisions have largely been reactive in response to high pedestrian and cyclist crash rates, and only if there was sufficient space.
+Active mobility has largely been seen as supplementary to get people to and from public transport facilities but even to serve this essential function, the provision of facilities has been inconsistent and not adequately catering for people of all needs and abilities.